deepin-community/qemu/docs/devel/multi-thread-tcg.rst

-Currently thanks to KVM work any access to IO memory is automatically protected by the global iothread mutex, also known as the BQL (Big QEMU Lock).
+Currently thanks to KVM work any access to IO memory is automatically protected by the global iothread mutex, also known as the BQL (Big Qemu Lock).
 Any IO region that doesn't use global mutex is expected to do its own locking.

 However IO memory isn't the only way emulated hardware state can be